$\bar\partial$ Sobolev-type inequality and an improved $L^2$-estimate of $\bar\partial$ on bounded strictly pseudoconvex domains: Introduction

-for all $f\in C^1(\Omega)\cap C^0(\overline\Omega)$ such that $\bar\partial f$ has a continuous continuation to $\overline\Omega.$ \end{thm} The continuity of $\varphi$ near the boundary is only used to guarantee the boundary value of $\varphi$ can be well defined.
-The boundary value of it can of course be replaced by the trace of an integrable function (in some Sobolev spaces).
-We may also derive a weighted version of Theorem \ref{thm:real sobolev inequality} from Theorem \ref{thm:poincare inequality with weight}, but we omit the details here.\\ We now consider applications of Theorem \ref{thm:sobolev inequality} and Theorem \ref{thm:poincare inequality with weight} to complex analysis.
-Firstly, a direct interesting consequence of Theorem \ref{thm:sobolev inequality} is the following Corollary \ref{cor:maximum modulus}, which can be seen as an integral form of the Maximum Modulus Principle for holomorphic functions. \begin{cor} Let $\Omega\subset\mc^n$ be a bounded domain with $C^1$-boundary and let $p,q$ satisfy
+\end{thm} Theorem \ref{thm:poincare inequality with weight} is a direct consequence of Theorem \ref{thm:L^p poincare inequality} as the constant can be tracked, so we omit it here.\\ We now consider applications of Theorem \ref{thm:sobolev inequality} and Theorem \ref{thm:poincare inequality with weight} to complex analysis.
+Firstly, a direct interesting consequence of Theorem \ref{thm:sobolev inequality} is the following Corollary \ref{cor:maximum modulus}, which can be seen as an integral form of the Maximum Modulus Principle for holomorphic functions. \begin{cor} Let $\Omega\subset\mc^n$ be a bounded domain with Lipschitz boundary and let $p,q$ satisfy

-then there is a constant $\delta:=\delta(\Omega,n,p,q)>0$ such that
+then there is a constant $\delta:=\delta(\Omega,p,q)>0$ such that

+where $\mo(\Omega)$ denotes the space of holomorphic functions on $\Omega$. \end{cor} Secondly, we derive an improvement of H\"ormander's $L^2$-estimate of $\bar\partial$ (see \cite[Theorem 1.6.4]{Ber95} for an appropriate formulation) when $\Omega$ is strictly pseudoconvex from Theorem \ref{thm:poincare inequality with weight}.
+Note that in Theorem 1.6.4 of \cite{Ber95}, the right hand side of Inequality (\ref{formula:L2 estimate}) is